syncfusion-content/wpf-docs/wpf/Autocomplete/Autocomplete-and-filtering.md

 # AutoComplete and filtering

-The Autocomplete functionality provides several modes of suggestions while typing.
+The AutoComplete functionality provides several modes of suggestions while typing.
 The suggested text can be appended to the original text, or it can be displayed in a drop-down list so that it can choose from the different options.

 ## Autocomplete source